Alexander said she fired a warning shot to fend off her allegedly abusive husband

-Last month, an appellate court ordered a new trial for Alexander.
+In September an appellate court ordered a new trial for Alexander, who was sentenced to 20 years in prison for firing a gun to scare off her allegedly abusive husband.
 The case will be retried because the jury had incorrect directions, the court ruled.

 Alexander’s case gained the attention of civil rights leaders, who say nobody was hurt and the sentence for the mother of three was too harsh.